Motorcycle Litigation Basics

 In the absence of a settlement or ADR, the case will go to trial.
 At trial, the attorneys for each side present evidence and arguments, and the judge or jury decides the unresolved issues.
 Once the judge or jury has reached a decision, the judge will enter a judgment for the winning party.
 Either or both parties can appeal a judge’s decision to a higher court.
 Settlements usually cannot be appealed if both parties agree to their terms.

-A personal injury lawyer who know how handled motorcycle and automobile accident cases can explain the stages of litigation to you and answer any questions you have.
-If you were injured in a motorcycle accident and are thinking about bringing a lawsuit, contact Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA, today to schedule a consultation with a lawyer to talk about your options.
+A personal injury lawyer who knows how to handle motorcycle and automobile accident cases can explain the stages of litigation to you and answer any questions you have.
+If you were injured in a motorcycle accident and are thinking about bringing a lawsuit, contact Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C., in Fort Dodge, Iowa, today to schedule a consultation with a lawyer to talk about your options.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.